tombensve/APS/APS-Auth/APSSimpleUserServiceAuthServiceProvider/docs/APSSimpleUserServiceAuthServiceProvider.md

 > _APSAuthMethodNotSupportedException_ - If the specified authMethod is not supported by the implementation.

+__Properties authUser(String userId, Credential credentials, AuthMethod authMethod, String role) throws APSAuthMethodNotSupportedException__

+>  This authenticates a user.
+A Properties object is returned on successful authentication. null is returned on failure.
+The Properties object returned contains misc information about the user.
+It can contain anything or nothing at all.
+There can be no assumptions about its contents!

+_Returns_

+> User properties on success, null on failure.

+_Parameters_

+> _userId_ - The id of the user to authenticate.

+> _credentials_ - What this is depends on the value of AuthMethod.
+It is up to the service implementation to resolve this.

+> _authMethod_ - This hints at how to interpret the credentials.

+> _role_ - The specified user must have this role for authentication to succeed.
+Please note that the APS admin webs will pass "apsadmin" for the role.
+The implementation might need to translate this to another role.

+_Throws_

+> _APSAuthMethodNotSupportedException_ - If the specified authMethod is not supported by the implementation.

 __AuthMethod[] getSupportedAuthMethods()__

 >  Returns an array of the AuthMethods supported by the implementation.